tipi-build/docs/docs/09-exclude-and-ignore.rst

 Exclude
 =================

 If in your projects you compile your project but you want to exclude a directory.
-You can do this by using -x or --exclude.
+You can do this by using -x or --exclude or -i or --ignore .
 Followed by the name of the folder you want to exclude for example: --exclude=benchmark/